byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 **\<byterubmooo>**  There's also the potential thing about not being able to use the 0mq version in time for the next 6-month fork.
 It wasn't exactly usable yet last I hacked on it.
 **\<binaryFate>**  Common sense might work now, long term with a higher market cap we'll face same issues as btc
 **\<binaryFate>**  Where common sense diverges and the code Base ossifies
-**\<xmrpromotions>**  As a non programmer smooths comment seems like the safer approach.
+**\<btrpromotions>**  As a non programmer smooths comment seems like the safer approach.
 Thank you for clarifying the master vs dev branch issue fluffy. http://rfc.zeromq.org/spec:22 sounded scary as applied to PRs sent to master before dev
 **\<fluffypony>**  smooth: it doesn't preclude it
 **\<fluffypony>**  byterubmooo: as it stands we're probably going to push the fork date out a little to see if we have enough room to work on RingCT, so that's fine
 **\<binaryFate>**  What's the envisionned time scale for ringct?